dmitoiu/CM4105-Honours-Project/README.md

 The Application supports Algorithms such as the Support Vector Machines, Random Forest Model, Logistic Regression Model and the Multi-Layer Perceptron Model.

+## Problem Definition

+**The applications, services and resources of a desktop or a server type of computer system could be organized and scheduled in a manner which would reduce the impact of the system’s failure whenever predicted by making use of right techniques which would fit the equipment in cause and classify specific events that would occur in computer systems as events that would require maintenance or just as informative events if the severity of the events is low in order to secure the normal functionality of the machines.**

+## Story

+**The focus of this research is to try to forecast possible events that could lead to computer systems failure by reviewing and then selecting the right computer systems failure predictions methods associated with the right hardware sensors.
+The ultimate goal of the work presented in this paper is to implement computer systems failure forecasting features into a desktop application in order to reduce the impact caused by such failure events.**

 ## CM4105 Honours Project Compile-time Dependencies

 * [Python](http://www.python.org) (2.7 required)